johnsonjoshua16/johnsonjoshua16/README.md

 Hi, I'm Joshua, my work emphasizes efficient solutions while I concurrently honed my backend development skills to align with my career aspirations.

-With a foundation in python development and data, I am passionate about exploring backend services and leveraging data science tools to create impactful solutions that can change the world for the better.
+With a foundation in python development, I am passionate about exploring backend services and leveraging Machine LEarning tools to create impactful solutions that can change the world for the better.

-My goal is to advance in Data Science and AI and integrate data-driven solutions into practical, reliable products for clients and for those who may need it.
+My goal is to advance in Machine Learning and AI and integrate data-driven solutions into practical, reliable products for clients and for those who may need it.

 <h3>
   <a href="https://johnsonjoshua16.netlify.app/">